panzi/punktum/README.md

 need to be balanced. `${FOO`, `$FOO}`, `${FOO}`, and `$FOO` all do the same.
 But more importantly the fallback is applied even if there are no braces! `$FOO:-BAR` will show `BAR` if `$FOO` is unset or empty.

+#### Dotenvx Sub-Dialect

+This sub-dialect adds `$(command)` substitution.
+While it does it in a separate phase to variable substitition, in contrast to the [Ruby](#ruby-dotenv-dialect) dialect it does it *before* variables are substituted and thus *doesn't* have a command injection vulnerability.
+So this part is fine.

 Ruby Dotenv Dialect
 -------------------